1 dead, 2 injured after Navy plane crashes in water off Virginia’s Eastern Shore - NewsBreak

 1 dead, 2 injured after Navy plane crashes in water off Virginia’s Eastern Shore

 Lt.
 Cmdr.
-Rob Myers, a public affairs officer with Naval Air Force Atlantic, said the plane was conducting routine flight operations in the vicinity of Wallops Island, Virginia, when it went down around 7:30 p.m.
+Rob Myers, a public affairs officer with Naval Air Force Atlantic, said the plane was conducting routine flight operations in the vicinity of Wallops Island, Virginia, when it went down around 7:30 p.m., KTLA sister station WAVY reported.

 Two injured people were rescued by the U.S. Coast Guard and one was found dead in the aircraft, U.S. Navy E2-D Hawkeye, Myers said.